elnatantorres/automated-irrigation-system-api/README.md

 ## Running the API

-Regardless of operating system, the steps to run the API locally are the following (you have to be at the directory root):
+Regardless of operating system, the steps to run the API locally are the following (you have to be at the directory's root):

 * Create the pipenv environment